 South Africa is the greatest country on earth.
 There, I said it.
 Seriously, if South Africa was a man I would probably stop all my endless travels and settle down and have a big family.
 So, what makes South Africa so great?
-Besides the breathtaking landscapes, vibrant cities, friendly people, and amazing food around every corner, what makes it amazing in my eyes is that there are literally endless unique things to do in South Africa.
+Besides the breathtaking landscapes, vibrant cities, friendly people, beautiful accommodations and amazing food around every corner, what makes it amazing in my eyes is that there are literally endless things to do in South Africa.

 50. Photoshoot in Bo Kaap, Cape Town